 We invest in other countries, and if their currencies change in value relative to the Australian dollar, the value of the investment changes.
+Currency risk is relevant for all options that may invest in foreign currency denominated assets.
 External currency managers are employed to aim to reduce the impact of adverse movements in the Australian dollar.